Arshia-Izadyar/Arshia-Izadyar/README.md

 ### I’m a SWE, a hacker, and a giant nerd.
 Ask me stuff!

-### interested in CyberSec && GameDev.
+### interested in Game-Development && Computer-Graphics.

 ### Go developer.
 Open Source enthusiast.

-I'm always open to collaboration and feedback, so feel free to reach out to me via email at arshiaa104@gmail.com.